TED Hose vs Compression Stockings: What’s The Difference?

 Graduated compression stockings, also known as compression socks or support socks, have a much wider and general application.
 Unlike TED compression stockings which are only appropriate for non-ambulatory patients, compression stockings are for those who are active and not confined to bed.
 Similar to TED hose they use compression to promote an increased circulation of blood.

 The compression is graduated which means it has decreasing strength upwards.
 By being tightest at the ankle and having decreasing compression strength up the leg, the blood is effectively guided away from the feet and towards the heart.
+This in turn allows for fresh oxygenated blood to flow from the heart into the legs.
+In this way, graduated compression socks aid in the pumping of blood throughout the feet and legs.

 Types of Compression Stockings